seDirector/Translations/README.md

 6. Once merged into seDirector, your username will be mentioned in seDirector as a contributor AND you'll receive a free contributor license.
 7. To request a beta version of seDirector so you know what it looks like with the translation, please do so in the translations channel on Discord.

+Some of the HTML strings can be daunting.
+You can use a tool like <a target="_blank" href="https://www.sceditor.com/">SCEditor</a> to visualize the HTML and make it easier to edit.
+Just click the "view source" button and paste the English HTML string into it, then click it again to see the HTML version.
+After editing, click the "view source" button again and copy the HTML back into GitLocalize.
+Please make sure the HTML tags still match what the English string shows.
+Thank you!
 # 4. Rules to Follow

 1. Do not translate if you don't read and write the language.